milesj/interweave/README.md

 />
 ```

-Both media formats make use of the `img` tag, and will require an
+Both media formats make use of the `img` tag and will require an
 individual file, as sprites and icon fonts are not supported.
 The
 following resources can be used for downloading SVG/PNG icons.